If you pin the "feeling" of anxiety on a chemical in the body, it might be cortisol.

 That's where neurogenesis comes into play.

-Building new pathways or repairing existing ones which have been damaged by elevated cortisol levels.
+Building new pathways or repairing existing ones that have been damaged by elevated cortisol levels.

 We couldn't sum it up better than researchers did here:

-More recently, a studied conducted with transgenic mice (GFAP-TK mice) showed that the anxiolytic effect of chronic CBD administration (14 days) in stressed mice depends on its proneurogenic action in the adult hippocampus by facilitating endocannabinoid-mediated signaling
+More recently, a study conducted with transgenic mice (GFAP-TK mice) showed that the anxiolytic effect of chronic CBD administration (14 days) in stressed mice depends on its pro neurogenic action in the adult hippocampus by facilitating endocannabinoid-mediated signaling

 Basically, they're saying the anti-anxiety (anxiolytic) effect of CBD following stress was from neurogenesis in the hippocampus.

 See our article on can CBD stimulate the hippocampus

 Recent research is showing that SSRI's, commonly prescribed for anxiety, may also have their effect via this mechanism.